ccaudillo/Shiny_app/README.md

 # Shiny_app
 I'm having real trouble to upload the app to the shinyio site, in my first try I designed an app using rCharts but the deploying  failed, in the second try I did the same app using ggplot2 instead, but I can't manage to deploy the data to the shinyio site.
+My issue is that I couldn't manage to deploy my data, nor absolute neither relative path worked out.
 ## The code files
 Nevertheless I can share the code files anda data.
 In the folder app_rChart you can find the code for the first try.